sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-create-append-elements/README.md

 # DOM: Creating and Appending Elements

-We can select elements with `document.querySelector`, but what can we do with them once we have them?
+You can select elements with `document.querySelector`, but what can you do with those elements once you have them?

 ## `document.createElement`

-We can create DOM nodes directly with JavaScript using `document.createElement`:
+You can create DOM nodes directly with JavaScript using `document.createElement`:

 ```js
 const p = document.createElement("p") // <p></p>